helhum/Surf.CMS/Packages/Application/TYPO3.Surf.CMS/Classes/TYPO3/Surf/CMS/Task/Release/README.md

 ### On CORE
 1. git clone
 1. modify code and update the version in SystemEnvironmentBuilder.php
+1. modify code and update the dependencies in composer.json of all system packages
 1. git commit -a
 1. git tag
 1. git push (+ gerrit)